Mark Taimanov: Early life

-Taimanov was born in Kharkiv, where his parents studied at the time.
+Taimanov was born in Kharkov (now Kharkiv, Ukraine), where his parents studied at the time.
 They moved to Leningrad when he was six months old.
 His father Evgeny Zakharovich Taimanov was Jewish; his family escaped to Kharkiv from Smolensk during World War I. Evgeny was a student at the Kharkiv Polytechnic Institute and later made a career as a head engineer at the Kirov Plant and the Hydraulic Plant, but left it to work as an engineer at the Leningrad Conservatory and various Leningrad theaters after his brother and his wife's relatives were imprisoned in 1937.

 Taimanov's mother Serafima Ivanovna Ilyina came from an Orthodox Russian family; she studied at the Kharkiv National Kotlyarevsky University of Arts.
 As a piano teacher she later introduced her son to music.
 Mark was the eldest of three children.
-When he was ten, he performed as a young violinist in the Soviet children's film Beethoven Concerto that was released in 1936, to practice for his role Taimanov studied the violin for a year, many years later when on tour, Isaac Stern met Taimanov, and complimented on his violin playing in the movie saying that all the young actors "didn't even know how to hold the violin properly.
+When he was ten, he performed as a young violinist in the Soviet children's film Beethoven Concerto that was released in 1936.
+To practice for his role Taimanov studied the violin for a year.
+Many years later when on tour, Isaac Stern met Taimanov and complimented his violin playing in the movie, saying that all the young actors "didn't even know how to hold the violin properly.
 Only once I saw a violinist who did it, in the film Beethoven Concert".
 During the Great Patriotic War he and his father evacuated to Tashkent shortly before the Siege of Leningrad started; his mother along with his two siblings decided to stay in the city and had to survive the siege up till their evacuation in March 1942.

 Chess career

 He was awarded the International Master title in 1950, and the International Grandmaster title in 1952 by FIDE.
-He played in the Candidates Tournament in Zurich in 1953, where he tied for eighth place.
+He played in the Candidates Tournament in Zürich in 1953, where he tied for eighth place.
 He was regularly in the world's top 20 players for over 25 years.